-A member who is on a leave of absence for any reason other than a sabbatical leave may not be granted service credit for the period of the leave.
+A member who is on an unpaid leave of absence may not be granted service credit for the period of the leave.
 However, the member may be eligible to purchase the leave as optional service credit.
-(See Chapter 7, Optional Service Credit.)
+(See Chapter 7, Optional Service Credit.).
+Paid leaves are reportable as active service provided the member is absent from duty without the loss of pay or benefits and without the use of accrued time for up to a maximum of one year or until the resignation date, whichever occurs first.